-A property manager is fully responsible for the maintenance, operation, and marketing of a real estate property on behalf of the owner.
-Property managers give the property a competitive edge in the market by conducting massive advertising, supervising renovations, and adhering to stipulated rental laws.
+A property manager is fully responsible for the maintenance, operation, and marketing of a real estate property or rental property on behalf of the owner.
+Property managers give the property a competitive edge in the market by conducting mass advertising campaigns, supervising renovations, and adhering to stipulated rental laws.

-Kicking off a career as a property manager is a great option for people looking for a new career as the demand for such specialists is growing exponentially.
+Becoming a property manager is a great option for people looking for a new career as the demand for such specialists is growing exponentially.
 34% of Americans opt to rent property rather than purchasing their own, with this figure increasing at nearly twice the speed as the rates for homeownership.
-Most real estate companies are recruiting higher numbers of property managers, and the trend will continue even in future.
+Most real estate companies are recruiting higher numbers of property managers, and we expect this trend will continue.

 What Does a Property Manager do?

 Contrary to popular belief, a property manager does more than simply collect rent.
-In fact, these real estate professionals wear many hats in the course of their day-to-day tasks.
+In fact, these real estate professionals wear many hats in the course of their day-to-day tasks, whether they work for a property management company or not.
 The duties of a property manager involve the management of crucial maintenance, financial, and tenant matters.
-As a professional and competent manager, the operations and financial objectives need to be fully met for their property.
+As a professional and competent manager, the operations and financial objectives need to be fully met for each property.
 The following are the primary responsibilities of a property manager managing residential, commercial, or retail properties:

 - Coordinating maintenance and repairs